Author: | Alistair Gourlay |

 Learner Support Fund

 There are limited funds available to support learners experiencing financial hardship.
-Please contact Jill Murphy on 01904 554294 to establish eligibility and availability of funds.
+Please contact Will Harris – will.harris@york.gov.uk or 07887 545795 to establish eligibility and availability of funds.

 EU (excluding UK) citizens – EU Referendum June 2016

-Information of the affect of UK leaving the EU will be outlined when available.
-At the current time all EU residents are eligible for funding as detailed in this policy document.
+As of August 2024 all EU residents are still eligible for funding as detailed in this policy document.

 Non EU residents